Chicago Closing Cost Calculator: Estimate What You May Net

 City of Chicago$3.00 per $500$3,000

-Note: Properties outside Chicago city limits avoid the Chicago transfer tax.
-Suburban sellers pay only state and county taxes, significantly reducing this expense.
+Note: Properties outside Chicago city limits are not subject to the Chicago transfer tax.
+Suburban sellers typically pay only state and county taxes, which may significantly reduce this expense.
+Rates are subject to change.

 Title Insurance

 Illinois sellers typically pay for the owner’s title insurance policy that protects the buyer.
-Costs vary by sale price:
+Costs vary by sale price and provider:

 $300,000$1,200-$1,500